Ernie Adler

-Ernie Adler (born December 15, 1950) is an American politician who served as a Democratic member of the Nevada Assembly and Senate.
+Ernest Edward Adler (born December 15, 1950) is an American politician who served as a Democratic member of the Nevada Assembly and Senate.

 Life and career

 Born in Pullman, Washington, Adler attended Whitman College, earned a Bachelor of Arts at the University of California, Santa Barbara, and completed a Juris Doctor at University of San Diego School of Law.

 In 1987, Adler was elected to the Nevada Assembly, serving until 1989.
 He served in the Nevada Senate from 1991 to 1998.
 He was defeated in his bid for re-election by Mark Amodei in 1998.